You’re minding your own business, curling up with a book and a mug of tea at the end of the day. All of a sudden, you hear it.

 Your stomach sinks because you know that sound.
 Your chimney is leaking.
 Again.

 Almost all chimneys will leak at some point in their lifetime.
 For homeowners, this can be discouraging, especially when they don’t know what is causing it.
 We’ll give you a hint: you might want to check your chimney flashing.
+But don’t worry, we’ll walk you through the process so you know what to expect from repairs, and so you know when it’s time to call in a professional.

 What Is Chimney Flashing?

 If you’re not a chimney expert, it’s not unusual to have never heard of chimney flashing before.
-Essentially, chimney flashing works as a sort of waterproof seal.
+Essentially chimney flashing works as a sort of waterproof seal.
 It is designed to help redirect water toward your rain gutters and keep it out of the chimney.

 Flashing is installed at the point where your roof meets your chimney and is typically made of aluminum or steel.